 6.8 All AssetCare Bronze, Silver and Gold collections are performed as multi point uplifts using transport hubs unless otherwise agreed.
 The default data sanitisation method is CESG approved Blancco software if physical destruction is not requested.

-6.9 – It is a part of EU Data Protection Legislation that a contract should be in place between Data Controllers and Data Processors; if a valid contract is not in place, please contact us straight away to rectify.
+6.9 Under the AssetCare service, the client is classed as the Data Controller whilst AssetCare are the Data Processors.
+It is a part of EU Data Protection Legislation that a contract should be in place between Data Controllers and Data Processors; if a valid contract is not in place, please contact us straight away to rectify.
 In the absence of a contract between your organisation and AssetCare, then we are not able to comply with our Data Protection regulatory requirements and cannot be classed as a data processor and cannot therefore accept any liability.

 7.1 If any condition or any part of any condition is held by any court or competent authority to be void or unenforceable, in whole or in part, these Terms and Conditions will continue to be valid as to all other provisions and the remainder of the provision.